 Unless you use Outlook for mail merge or another business need, we recommend you use the Google Apps web interface.
 It has a number of features that Outlook lacks (Chat, the ability to Undo a sent message within 30 seconds), and it's one less program to troubleshoot if something is not working.

 Note: Administrative privileges are required to install Google Apps Sync.

-When configuring a mobile device or IMAP/POP email software you will need to first create a Google Apps password to use with it.
+When configuring a mobile device or IMAP email software you will need to first create a Google account password to use with it.
 You will not be able to use the same password as your SUNet ID password.

-If you have not yet created a Google Apps password, do so by going to tools.stanford.edu/cgi-bin/google-pass.
+If you have not yet created a Google account password, do so by going to tools.stanford.edu/cgi-bin/google-pass.
 You can use the same password for this connection and for your mobile device.

 Installing Google Apps Sync for Outlook

 - Open a web browser and go to tools.google.com/dlpage/gappssync/